Open-Pectus/Open-Pectus/docs/src/Protocols.rst

 It also allows users of the frontend to control connected engines.

 .. note::
    This diagram shows a simplified overview.
 The actual protocol is more elaborate due to its built-in error recovery.
 This allows it to support temporarily disconnected engines as well as updating and/or restarting the aggregator during active runs.
-This is documented in the Error Recovery documentation: ERROR_RECOVERY.md
+This is documented in :ref:`error_recovery`.

 .. mermaid:: mermaid/engine_aggregator_protocol_overview.mdd
    :caption: Engine/Aggregator protocol overview.